tomkwok/svgasm/README.md

 </table>
 </details>

-Note that *potrace* [only natively handles two-valued images](http://potrace.sourceforge.net/faq.html#features), and produces black and white SVG output.
+Note that *potrace* [only natively handles two-valued images](http://potrace.sourceforge.net/faq.html#features).
+The color values in the SVG output can be specified with extra CSS styles definitions in the `-s` argument to the ***svgasm*** tool as in the evolution of life GIF example.
+The colors do not have to be black or white or colors in grayscale used in the above examples.

+For multi-color support in SVG output, use *autotrace*.

 ### SVG animation from multiple still SVGs